NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

 # 3. `MarsVars.py` - Performing Variable Operations

-`MarsVars` provides several tools relating to variable operations such as adding and removing variables and performing column integrations.
-With no other arguments, passing a file to `MarsVars` displays file content much like `ncdump`:
+`MarsVars` provides several tools relating to variable operations such as adding and removing variables, and performing column integrations.
+With no other arguments, passing a file to `MarsVars` displays file content, much like `ncdump`:

 ```bash
 (amesGCM3)>$ MarsVars.py 00000.atmos_average.nc